AskrG/Code_Portfolio/README.md

 *last update: 16-May-2023*

 # Repository: Machine-Learning
-Contains course projects from 3 courses at UZH:
+Contains python projects from 3 courses at UZH, and diverse C++ projects from 2 courses at WCC:
 1. four selected files (*iML_w08* - *iML_w12*), from the course 22HS ML Machine Learning - an Interdisciplinary Introduction
-2. a folder "*Eye-tracking*", contained 2 course works from 23FS Eye-trakcing - experiment design and machine learning methods
+2. a folder '*Eye-tracking*', contained 2 course works from 23FS Eye-trakcing - experiment design and machine learning methods
 3. four team projects projects (*FDS_1* - *FDS_3*) with Zihan ZHANG (Zihan-Zhang) for the course 22HS Foundations of Data Science (Informatics MS core course)
+4. a folder '*CPP*' (not related to Machine-Learning) contained course works from 2 C++ courses (Data Structure and Object-Oriented Programming)

 # Contents
 iML_w12: